SUTDMEC/CoSLAM/README.md

 -----------
 The input is a txt file that lists the input video files and corresponding camera parameter files.
 Here is a example.

-    3 #number of sequences
+    3 #number of cameras
-    0 0 #number of frame to skip and a reserve number of single camera visual SLAM 0 0
+    0 0 #number of frames to skip and a reserve number of single camera visual SLAM 0 0
     0 0
     /xx/xxx/video1.avi #absolute path of video files